DIDSR/VICTRE_DM_ROIs/README.md

 -----------------
 The VICTRE ROI patches for digital mammography for the four breast density categories (extremely dense, heterogenously dense, scattered density, and fatty) are available in the four folders.
 Each folder contains gzipped files with ROI patches for signal absent and signal present phantoms.
 Two types of signals were inserted - microcalcification cluster and spiculated mass.

-*Extracting the gzip files from command line:* $tar -xvzf gzip-filename
+Gzip files can be extracted using WinZip on Windows or from the command line in Linux with $tar -xvzf gzip-filename.

-*Viewing the ROI patches:* The patches can be opened in ImageJ with the following parameters:
+*Viewing the ROI patches:* The patches can be opened in [ImageJ](https://imagej.nih.gov/ij/) with the following parameters:

 - Microcalcification cluster signal present and signal absent - 65x65 pixels image, 32-bit Real, Little-endian byte order.
 - Spiculated mass signal present and signal absent - 109x109 pixels image, 32-bit Real, Little-endian byte order.

-There are around 2800 ROIs each for extremely dense and fatty breast categories, and over 11200 ROIs for heterogeneously dense and scattered density types.
+There are approximately 2800 ROIs each for extremely dense and fatty breast categories, and over 11200 ROIs for heterogeneously dense and scattered density types.